 The State of Ohio requires all students in grades 3 through 8 to take standardized tests each year in language arts and mathematics.
-Students in grade 5 and 8 also take state tests in science.
-At the high school level, students are required to take standardized state assessments in 9th and 10th grade language arts, algebra, geometry, biology, U.S. history and U.S. government.
-Students and teachers refer to these as the AIR assessments.
-AIR stands for the American Institutes of Research, the agency that develops and delivers the assessments.
+Students in grades 5 and 8 also take state tests in science.
+At the high school level, students are required to take standardized state assessments in 9th and 10th grade language arts, algebra, geometry, biology, U.S. history, and U.S. government.
+Click on the following link for more information from the Ohio Department of Education.

 Fall Grade 3 language arts